sambourgault/MAT240B/finalproject/README.md

 -  currently mycorpus if the file **onTranslationMono.wav** and the **data.meta.csv** contains the audio information associated with that soundfile.
 - so... if you want to use your own corpus: in terminal, go to the **finalproject** folder.
 - run the command `make` to make **createMetafile.cpp**.
-- run the command `./read.exe onTranslationMono.wav | ./createMetafile data`
+- run the command `./read.exe soundfiles/onTranslationMono.wav | ./createMetafile data`
 - copy your new **data.meta.csv** into the **bin** folder `cp data.meta.csv bin/data.meta.csv`